Costa Rican Sea Turtles

 All participants must be able to:

-• Stay with the team and avoid obstacles while patrolling the beach in the dark or very low light.
+• Stay with the team and avoid obstacles while patrolling the beach in the dark or very low (moon) light.

-• Communicate with team leaders and fellow team members by voice, rather than visually, in the dark or very low light.
+• Communicate with team leaders and fellow team members by voice rather than visually, in the dark or very low light.

 • Follow verbal and/or visual instructions independently or with the assistance of a companion.

-• Take an active role in one’s own safety by recognizing and avoiding hazards if and when they arise (including, but not limited to, those described in Earthwatch materials and safety briefings).
+• Take an active role in one’s safety by recognizing and avoiding hazards if and when they arise (including, but not limited to, those described in Earthwatch materials and safety briefings).
 Always comply with project staff instructions and recommended safety measures.

-• Be able to effectively communicate to the staff if experiencing distress or need assistance.
+• Be able to effectively communicate with the staff if they are experiencing distress or need assistance.

 • Be able to get along with a variety of people from different backgrounds, often in close proximity, for the duration of the team.